appscode/blog/content/post/stash-v2024.02.13/index.md

 - stash
 ---

-We are pleased to announce the release of [Stash v2024.2.13](https://stash.run/docs/v2024.2.13/setup/), packed with new features and important bug fixes.
+We are pleased to announce the release of [Stash v2024.2.13](https://stash.run/docs/v2024.2.13/setup/), packed with new features and improvements.
+This release was mainly focused on adding support for `Elasticsearch` dashboard backup and restore feature.
+We also added support for disabling TLS certificate verification for S3 storage backend.
 You can check out the full changelog [HERE](https://github.com/stashed/CHANGELOG/blob/master/releases/v2024.2.13/README.md).
-In this post, we'll highlight the key updates.
+In this post, we'll highlight the changes done in this release.

 ### New Features